eProsima/Fast-DDS-docs/docs/fastdds/transport/shared_memory/shared_memory.rst

  * Less operating system overhead: Once initial setup is completed, shared memory transfers require much less system calls than the other protocols.
-   Therefore there is a performance/time consume gain by using SHM.
+   Therefore, there is a performance/time consume gain by using SHM.

 .. _transport_sharedMemory_concepts: